fkettelhoit/reasonable-macros-paper/paper.md

 # Introduction

 Modern programming languages face a fundamental tension between expressiveness and static analyzability.
 While macro systems provide the flexibility to define custom control structures and extend language syntax, they often compromise the ability to reason about programs statically.
-This paper introduces a novel approach to resolve this tension through _explicit bindings_, a mechanism that enables macro-like expressiveness while preserving static reasoning capabilities.
+This paper introduces a novel approach to resolve this tension through _explicit bindings_, a mechanism that enables macro-like expressiveness while preserving static reasoning capabilities and maintaining compatibility with conventional variable scoping patterns found in mainstream programming languages.

 # Motivation